fcarichon/fcarichon.github.io/_pages/about.md

 I am currently a member of the EQUAL Lab under the Supervision of Pr.
 Golnoosh Farnadi : [EQUAL Lab](https://gfarnadi.github.io/student.html)

-I'm a French citizen originally from the beautiful French Alps, near Grenoble.
+On a more personal note, I'm a French citizen originally from the beautiful French Alps, near Grenoble.
 I moved to Canada in 2018 and have since made Montréal my home.
 I especially enjoy the city's vibrant lifestyle and, of course, its Sunday brunches!
 Outside of work, you'll often find me riding my bike, playing badminton, or making the most of winter with plenty of skiing.

 Topic of research
 ------